-Voluntary consent during vehicle stops (continued)

-• verbally inform the individuals in authority that they have a right to refuse consent

-Closed containers

-Consent to search a particular area may or may not include searching any closed container within the area.
-If the container is locked the officer would need specific consent to open that container.
-Peace officers must clearly understand the scope of the consent being given.
+Voluntary consent during vehicle stops (continued) • verbally inform the individuals in authority that they have a right to refuse consent Closed Consent to search a particular area may or may not include search closed containers closed container within the area.
+If the container is locked the offineed specific consent to open that container.
+Peace officers must ounderstand the scope of the consent being given.
 Establishing ownership of an object within a vehicle is also particularly important since individuals who disclaim ownership may lack authority to grant permission to search it.
 Individuals who deny ownership may also lack standing to challenge the validity of the search later in court.
 Therefore, peace officers should always ask if a container within a vehicle belongs to the person who is granting the permission to search the vehicle and include the answer in their report.

-Officers who obtained voluntary consent to search a vehicle for drugs were entitled to look inside a closed paper bag on the front seat, because narcotics are often carried in similar containers.
+Examples Officers who obtained voluntary consent to search a vehicle for drugs were entitled to look inside a closed paper bag on the front seat, because narcotics are often carried in similar containers.